spectrapulse/spectrapulse/README.md

 # Hello there! 👋
-I'm **Tyrone Faulhaber**, a software/devops engineer from The Netherlands.
+I'm **spectrapulse**, a software/devops engineer from The Netherlands.

 ##
 <details>